GrammaTech/sel/doc/tree-sitter-ast.md

 }
 ```

-It contains a comment between two terminal tokens, whitespace after a terminal
+Note that the above contains a comment between two terminal tokens,
-token, and a missing curly bracket.
-The following Lisp Repl interaction will show
+whitespace after a terminal token, and a missing curly bracket.
+The
-how and where these are stored in the following tree:
+following Lisp Repl interaction shows how and where these are stored
+in the following tree:

 ```lisp
 SEL/SW/TS> (convert 'cpp-ast "for /* comment */ (int i;;   ) {